The countdown continues for Pardot-only users. (I imagine a New Year’s Eve style countdown.)

 Identity licenses

 Because additional Sales and Service Cloud licenses cost more money, Salesforce gave each account 100 Identity licenses at no cost.
-An identity license gives users the necessary access to Pardot.
+An identity license gives users the necessary access to Account Engagement.

 You can see these by going to Salesforce on the Setup > Company Information page.
 The user licenses table will show a license named “Identity” and list the available and used licenses.

-Identity licenses allow users to log into Pardot using their Salesforce credentials.
+Identity licenses allow users to log into Account Engagement using their Salesforce credentials.

-They don’t provide access to Sales or Service Cloud features, including the Leads and Contacts objects, the Pardot for Lightning App, and B2B Marketing Analytics.
+They don’t provide access to Sales or Service Cloud features, including the Leads and Contacts objects, the Account Engagement for Lightning App, and B2B Marketing Analytics.

 Identity License Salesforce